GarrettArm/improvising_crane/README.md

 ## editing a theme file

 Revise the files in drupal8_themes.
-It is a local folder synced to the container's /drupal_app/web/themes/contrib
+The folder syncs to the container's /drupal_app/web/themes/contrib

 ## editing a module